lukego/dwarf2xml/README.md

 ## Errors and todo

-- Library search does not quite work yet (work in progress)
+- Library search does not quite work yet (work in progress), that's why wrong libdwarf.h gets picked up on FreeBSD.
+Need to find the libraries and set the path.